James-P-D/Logo3D/README.md

 The `/d` parameter can be used to specify debug-mode, and will cause the program to output additional information during the tokenising, parsing and executing phases.
 If your Logo script doesn't run, try enabling this flag to see where the syntax error is.

-The `/r` parameter can be used to specify rotation angle and `(x,y,z)` location for performing rotations once the 3D model has been rendered.
+The `/r` parameter can be used to specify rotation angle `a` around the location `(x,y,z)` for performing rotations once the 3D model has been rendered.

 ## Logo Commands